 If you’re a fan of the history of Frida Kahlo or her husband Diego Rivera, don’t miss a visit to the Frida Kahlo house while you’re in Mexico City!

 Also known as “The Blue House”, the home tells the story of Frida Kahlo (she lived there most of her life, including her childhood), and though not much of her art is on display here, her history is.
-You can find it here on the map.
+You can find it here on the map, and make sure to book your entry tickets ahead of time.

 19. Visit the Home of Leon Trotsky

 Just a short walk away from Frida Kahlo’s house sits the former home of Leon Trotsky, where he lived, was assassinated, and where his ashes (along with those of his wife) are now interred.

 Though the house-turned-museum is small, it provides a look inside the personal life of Leon Trotsky.
 A visit here is one of the more offbeat things to do in Mexico City.